active-place

 Charles H. Wright Museum of African American History

-Welcome to the world's largest institution dedicated to the African-American experience!
-The Wright Museum provides learning opportunities, exhibitions, programs and events based on collections and research that explore the diverse history and culture of African-Americans and their African origins. https://visitdetroit.com/profile/charles-h-wright-museum-of-african-american-history/
+Welcome to the world's largest institution celebrating the African-American experience!
+The Wright Museum offers an array of learning opportunities, exhibitions, programs, and events that dive deep into the rich history and culture of African-America

 unLiked